michalc/python-http-signature-client/README.md

 ### Parameters

 - `key_id` - The keyId parameter sent with the signature.
+Typically, the server treats this as the claimed identity of the client.

-- `sign` - A function that signs the the request bytes once canonicalised.
+- `sign` - A function that signs the request bytes once canonicalised.
 Typically, this would be a function that uses a private key.

 - `method` - The HTTP method of the request, such as `GET` or `POST`.